Trini Gluten Free Vegan Aloo Pie

 (Hand) Pie Dough

 Combine all of the dry ingredients in a mixing bowl.
-Add the oil and water and knead to form a firm but slightly sticky dough.
-Allow to rest for about 10 minutes.
+Add the oil and 1/2 cup of water.
+Knead to form a firm but slightly sticky dough, add more water a little at a time if needed.
+Allow to rest for about 10 minutes or longer.

 Prepare a floured surface to work on.
 Do not use a starch for this for e.g. potato or cornstarch, use a gluten free flour like brown rice.